 For our May 2017 debut at Living Arts of Tulsa, we had the opportunity to work with two brilliant poets and Dream Act of Oklahoma (DAOK) activist leaders.
 Listen to Rich Fisher's National Public Radio interview on his Studio Tulsa program, which featured one of the DREAMERS whose insightful poetic stories informed our Oklahoma shows.

-We aim to empower DREAMERS and diverse immigrant voices across the country, and have them take the Taco Truck Theater stage to perform their personal truths, to reclaim their humanity, and challenge the anti-immigrant hysteria.
-With immigrant poets and diverse artists in each community, the performance is transformed into an evolving scripted ritual each time, and speaks to the particular Immigration concerns of the city we perform in.
+We empowered DREAMERS and diverse immigrant voices across the country, and had them take the Taco Truck Theater stage to perform their personal truths, to reclaim their humanity, and challenge the anti-immigrant hysteria.
+With immigrant poets and diverse artists in each community, the performance was transformed into an ever evolving scripted ritual each time, and spoke to the particular Immigration concerns of the city we performed in.